tuxtof/SE-Training-Automation-Calm/active_directory/active_directory_setup.rst

 | DNS 2      |                                        10.21.253.11    |
 +------------+--------------------------------------------------------+

-5. In the Properties Window, Make Sure Remote Desktop is "Enabled"
+5. In the Local Server Properties Window, Make Sure Remote Desktop is "Enabled"
-6. In the Properties Window, Make Sure Windows Firewall is "Off"
+6. In the Local Server Properties Window, Make Sure Windows Firewall is "Off"
-7. In the Properties Window, select Computer Name.
+7. In the Local Server Properties Window, select Computer Name -> Change.

 +----------------+----------------------------------------------------+
 | Computer Name  |                                    DC              |